 * GSM 5110 - Economics, Finance and Markets (spring semester)

 GSM 5110 cannot be waived by an administrative review of course work or certification.
-All students who seek a waiver must submit an application for review to professor Wei Wu before spring semester.
+All students who seek a waiver must submit an application for review to Professor Robert Couch before spring semester.
 To qualify for a review by the professor, the student must have completed an undergraduate course in Intermediate Micro, Intermediate Macro, and Corporate Finance course in the U.S. with grades of "B" or better in each course and a cumulative undergraduate GPA of 3.0 (B) or higher.
 In addition, a student seeking a waiver must familiarize himself or herself with the syllabus of GSM 5110 and explain in the application for a waiver where he or she has already learned the course material.
 The finance professors also strongly recommend students seeking a waiver attend the first class meeting of GSM 5110 before making a final decision.